 After explanation of the delegation use case, a scenario is introduced that showcases key functionality 'enable control over own data through management of consent'.
-In this Alternative scenario on management of consent, Party C decides to revoke Party A's access to requesting a time slot.
+In this Use case: delegation (and management of consent)#Alternative scenario on management of consent, Party C decides to revoke Party A's access to requesting a time slot.